 Your graphics processor is a dedicated card which handles the graphics work for your machine.
 Depending on your CPU and motherboard, you can also use integrated graphics, in which your CPU and RAM will be used for graphics processing.
-This will be significantly slower than a dedicated graphics card, so if you plan on gaming or dong video work you will need a dedicated graphics card.
+This will be significantly slower than a dedicated graphics card, so if you plan on gaming or doing video work you will need a dedicated graphics card.

 The graphics card connects to your machine through a PCI slot, which connects to the back of the case where you can connect your monitors and video outputs.

 Graphics cards are made by Nvidia and AMD; however, you will notice that they are available from various hardware brands.
 The reason for this is that Nvidia and AMD design the graphics card’s hardware and architecture and then sell the design to various manufacturers.
-The hardware manufactures put the cards into production.
-In addition they may change the fan layout or the casing on the card, but it is still the same processors and will function exactly the same.
+The hardware manufacturers put the cards into production.
+In addition, they may change the fan layout or the casing on the card, but it is still the same processors and will function exactly the same.
 It all comes down to which company you trust the most, or which one is having a sale.

 Note: LGA 2011 does not include integrated graphics.

 Hard Drive (HDD) or Solid State Drive (SSD)

 ur hard drive or solid state drive will store all of your data.
 Solid state drives are significantly faster but are more expensive and generally smaller than traditional hard drives.
 Solid state drives will also dramatically speed up boot times.
 Most advanced systems use a solid state drive to store their applications and operating system while using a larger hard drive for data such as music, movies, and seldom used apps.
 Mac OS X has a feature called fusion drive which will automate this for you.
 If you are going to invest in an i5 or i7 it is recommended that you also get an SSD.
 Otherwise, much of your processor’s speed can go to waste as it waits to read data from an HDD.